facebook/infer/website/versioned_docs/version-1.1.0/04-absint-framework.md

-The `ProcCfg.Backward (ProcCfg.Exceptional)` part says: "I want the direction of iteration to be backward" (since liveness is a backward analysis), and "I want to the analysis to follow exceptional edges".
+The `ProcCfg.Backward (ProcCfg.Exceptional)` part says: "I want the direction of iteration to be backward" (since liveness is a backward analysis), and "I want the analysis to follow exceptional edges".
 For a forward analysis that ignores exceptional edges, you would do `ProcCfg.Normal` instead (and many other combinations are possible; take a look at [ProcCfg.mli](https://github.com/facebook/infer/blob/main/infer/src/absint/ProcCfg.mli) for more).
 And finally, the `TransferFunctions` part says "Use the transfer